From 5 October 2020 Tier 4 visa has been replaced by Student Visa.

-In order to apply for a Tier 4 visa, you will need a Confirmation of Acceptance for Studies (CAS) from the University.
+In order to apply for a Student Visa, you will need a Confirmation of Acceptance for Studies (CAS) from the University.
 This is an electronic document that gets stored on a Home Office database, but we will also provide you with a CAS statement.
-This includes a unique reference number which you will need to enter onto your online Tier 4 application form and sets out all the information that we have provided to the Home Office.
+This includes a unique reference number which you will need to enter onto your online Student Visa application form and sets out all the information that we have provided to the Home Office.

 This page explains what to expect regarding being issued with a CAS to start a new course at Essex, and includes important information that you should know.

-The University can only issue a CAS where we are confident that you meet the requirements set out in the Tier 4 Policy Guidance and the Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our Tier 4 sponsorship.
+The University can only issue a CAS where we are confident that you meet the requirements set out in the Policy Guidance and the Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our Student Visa sponsorship.

 These necessary checks mean that we are unable to issue your CAS statement immediately as soon as you have paid your deposit (where a deposit is required) or had your place at Essex confirmed.
 However, we will always work hard to issue your CAS statement as quickly as possible.